-The Organization is exempt from federal income tax as an organization described in Section 501(c)(3) of the Internal Revenue Code and from state income tax pursuant to state law.
+The Organization is exempt from federal income tax as an organization described in Section 501(c)(3) of the Internal Revenue Code and is generally exempt from applicable state income taxes.
 The Organization is further classified as a public charity and not a private foundation for federal tax purposes.
 The Organization's U.S.-based subsidiaries are exempt from federal income tax and/or treated as disregarded entities for federal tax purposes.
 Foreign-based subsidiaries are organized according to the tax laws in each jurisdiction.
 Taxes on unrelated business income are not material to the consolidated financial statements and are generally recognized when paid.